Kevin Bacon: ‘Tremors’ TV Show Confirmed, Raises Questions About CGI Graboids

-On Friday, actor Kevin Bacon took to popular social media sire Reddit to host an AMA (basically, an interactive Q&A session) with millions of online users.
+On Friday, actor Kevin Bacon took to popular social media site Reddit to host an AMA (basically, an interactive Q&A session) with millions of online users.
 In the AMA, Bacon confirmed that the TV miniseries adaptation of his 1990 hit film Tremors is indeed still in the works.

 Digital Spy reports that even though Kevin Bacon’s AMA was meant to promote the first episode of I Love Dick, the Bacon-starring sitcom that premiered last night, user “Krisleeds” came right out and asked about a possible revival of the much-beloved pulp horror classic Tremors.